SpoonX/aurelia-orm/doc/api/repository.md

 Docs for the {`Repository`} class
 =======

 A `Repository` allows you to retrieve entities, populate them with data and more.
 It can also be extended, allowing you to supply your custom `Repository`.

-It depends on [aurelia-api](https://github.com/SpoonX/aurelia-api), which it uses to talk to the server.

 -----